Configuring Microsoft Teams Signed-in Bots

 Will Signed-in Teams bots work for Calendar V1, V2, scheduled bots, or ad-hoc bots?

-This will work for all meetings (calendar v1/v2 meetings, scheduled meetings, or adhoc meetings).
-Once you configure it in the Recall dashboard, this gets applied to all your Teams bots moving forward
+This will work for all meetings (Calendar V1 / V2 meetings, scheduled meetings, or ad hoc meetings).
+Once you configure signed-in Teams bots in the Recall dashboard, there is no additional configuration required to make them work for all meeting types.